Nuclear structure in Parity Doublet Model

 After diagonalization of the baryon mass terms, we get the mass of the nucleon field $N$, which corresponds to one of the mass eigenstates, as

 The equations of motion (EoM) for the stationary mean fields $\tilde{\sigma}$, $\omega_0$, $\rho_0^3$ and $A_0$ read

-Note here that we take the shift for calculational handiness, $\sigma = f_\pi + \tilde{\sigma}$.
-Since we are interested in finite nuclei, we will not consider the EoM for the parity partner of the nucleon, $N^\star(1535)$, which does not form its Fermi sea near the saturation density.
-In addition, since our primary goal here is to see if the parity doublet model can explain some basic nuclear properties such as the binding energy, we will not consider pairing correlations which is essential for odd-even staggering in nuclear binding.
+Note here that for calculational handiness we take the shift $\sigma = f_\pi + \tilde{\sigma}$.
+Since we are interested in finite nuclei, we will not consider the EoM for the parity partner of the nucleon, $N^\ast(1535)$, which does not form its Fermi sea near the saturation density.
+In addition, since our primary goal here is to see if the parity doublet model can explain some basic nuclear properties such as the binding energy, we will not consider pairing correlations which are essential for odd-even staggering in nuclear properties.
 For instance, according to the semi-empirical mass formula, the contribution from the pairing term to the binding energy per nucleon of $^{58}$Ni is only about $0.03$~MeV.

 The EoM for the nucleon is given by

 where $N_i$ is the single-particle wave function and

 With assuming the spherical shape of the nucleus, we can solve the Eqs.~(\ref{EoMsig})-(\ref{EoMphoton}) and Eq.~(\ref{nucleon}) simultaneously to obtain the energy